How To Easily Melt and Make Crayons In Silicone Molds

 - Michael’s: Holiday molds or even these fun flower molds

-- Etsy: Awesome truck silicone molds
+- Walmart: Awesome truck silicone molds

-How To Melt Crayons In Silicone Molds
+How To Make Crayons In Molds

 Step 1: Take The Wrapper Off